-So, don't hesitate at all to include Spain in your Europe trip.
+So, don't hesitate to include Spain in your Europe trip.
 The topmost is history.
 However, it is not just history but how history shaped a culture that is interesting and unlike any other in Europe.
 8 Reasons to Visit SpainJust 8 for now, and the rest, discover for yourself.

 1. Rich History The Romans had it right.
 Of course, long before the Romans, Spanish tribes thinly spread over the real estate, and individually, they kept attacking the Romans and getting flattened.
 The Romans saw two things very quickly.
-Spain could grow the grain and the olives and the grapes that Rome needed to survive.
+Spain could grow the grain, olives, and grapes Rome needed to survive.
 It was an agricultural wonder.
 Secondly, when you beat a tribe, it moved elsewhere and left a mass of empty land, so the Romans settled in and built beautiful towns, ports, and outposts, most of which still stood upright and their ruins attracting tourists.
 Almost immediately after the start of Islam, various Middle Eastern and North African tribes invaded Spain.
 As the Romans had nearly disappeared as power by then, these invading tribes quickly occupied everything in the South and the right parts in the North.

 With food, Spain now has the most Michelin-starred restaurants in the world.
 It is no surprise because the fishing villages are busy bringing to the market some of the fresh fish and seafood you have ever tried.
 There are the tapas and the pintxos which you must try.
 Don't expect the tapas you've gotten used to in New York or Capetown.
 When we got our tapas in the home of the tapas, Merida, my husband, and I looked at each other.
 You still can order the ones you're familiar with:

 Spain is a place of culture.
 Museums are fabulous.
 The Goya in Zaragoza, the Prado in Madrid, the El Greco in Toledo, and the new Frank Gehry creation in Bilbao are topped worldwide.
-The Prado blew me away with its fabulous collections; a good number must have come from Spain's Hapsburg connection.
+The Prado blew me away with its fabulous collections; many must have come from Spain's Hapsburg connection.
 The Museum of National Art of Catalonia in Barcelona alone, the Picasso Museum, the Fran Durrell, the Art Nouveau Factory, the Sao Pau Art Nouveau Site, and the Museum in Montserrat, to name a few.
 5. Architecture

 Architecture is not the only attraction.
 The fiestas are full of color, and extraordinarily unique expressions border on bizarre but exciting and memorable things for some people.
 Every city has its own, and locals enjoy food, drink, and dances.
 Some of the most famous are: